 Each type of JSA pays the same ‘personal allowance’ each week - if you’re eligible, you can get up to:

-The exact amount you get will depend on your circumstances - for example, if you work part-time your payment might be less.
+The exact amount you get will depend on your circumstances - for example, your payment might be less if you work part-time or get a pension.

 You can get extra payments on top of your personal allowance in some cases - these are called ‘premiums’.
 You get a premium if you claim income-based JSA and you or your partner are: